 SUBJECT Music Year 9 Course Outline Year 9 units offer students the chance to achieve at the highest levels of performance; composition; and listening and appraising, preparing them for GCSE Music if they chose to continue with music into Year 10.
-Units include: Musical Fusions Jazz Music Club Dance Music Film Music Reggae Music Performer Producer Students have the opportunity to experience music making through playing acoustic instruments or can chose to use ICT for some topics and will be introduced to Logic Pro X sequencing software in our Mac suites.
+Units include: Radio Show Dance Music Performer/Producer Film Music Fusions Summer Project Students have the opportunity to experience music making through playing acoustic instruments or can chose to use ICT for some topics and will be introduced to Logic Pro X sequencing software in our Mac suites.
 For some units students may be asked to perform in front of the class, and those students who play an instrument will be encouraged to use it in appropriate units of work.
-Assessment Progress will be measured termly.
+Assessment Year 9 Tests Progress will be measured termly.
 For each unit of work students will complete either a vocabulary test, a listening, or a combination of the two, in which students will be expected to identify the musical features of the genre they are studying.
 Each unit of work will also be assessed which will take the form of either a performance or composition.
-Year 9 Tests Throughout Year 9 vocabulary and listening tests will take a place and will always be linked to the unit of work students are studying.
+Throughout Year 9 vocabulary and listening tests will take a place and will always be linked to the unit of work students are studying.
 Test dates will be given to students in their lessons (written in their planners) and set on Google Classroom.
-Additional Resources and supporting activities To support your child in their musical development providing them access to a basic keyboard instrument will support much of their classroom work.
+Additional To support your child in their musical development providing them access to a

+Resources and supporting activities basic keyboard instrument will support much of their classroom work.
 Encourage any child that plays an instrument to join the appropriate musical ensemble so they can learn through performing music with other musicians; and encourage them to join Cotham Singers (junior choir) as singing develops a child's musical awareness, confidence and provides them with the opportunity to have fun and make friends.
 There are various extra-curricular activities that support learning and further develop students musical skills as they progress through KS3.
 Activities include Cotham Singers, Steel Pans, Cotham Rookies (junior orchestra), Jazz Band and Computer Composing Club.
 There are regular opportunities for these groups to perform in concerts throughout the year.
-Essential Reading A home support booklet is available to each year group at the start of the year.
+Enrichment Activities are reviewed every year and are open to change.
+Essential Reading .
 Students Music Workbook contains all the information required to support students.
 This includes an overview of each unit of work and the vocabulary and definitions they are to learn.
 The resources for each unit of work are also made available via Google Classrooms.
 Resources include worksheets, PowerPoints and some film footage demonstrating how to perform keyboard parts.
 Wider Reading Pearson Publishing - Opus Student Books 1, 2 and 3 Encourage students to listen to music around the unit of work they are studying.
 Additional info At Key Stage 3 Music is taught to mixed ability groups by specialist music teachers.
 The key stage 3 curriculum covers a broad range of topics through which students develop performance, composition and listening skills.
 The topics span a range of music genres and students will experience working in different groupings as well as develop ICT skills depending on the topic.
 Assessment for learning is at the heart of each unit of work and each unit is differentiated so students can access the work at different levels, regardless of their prior music experience.
 Those students that play a musical instrument will have the opportunity to use it in some of their lessons.